 Each facility has the ability to isolate and/or quarantine inmates, if necessary, when they exhibit symptoms.

-Individuals who report not feeling well with symptoms similar to COVID-19 are evaluated by a medical professional and tested when meeting the criteria outlined by MDH and the CDC.
+Individuals who report not feeling well with symptoms similar to COVID-19 are evaluated by a medical professional and tested.
 Every effort is being made to isolate those showing symptoms consistent with COVID-19.

 All individuals receive medical care needed to manage their symptoms, including medicine to help ease the symptoms, and anyone requiring hospital level of care would be transported to an area hospital.